redhat-openstack/openstack-puppet-modules/README.md

 [CASSANDRA-9822](https://issues.apache.org/jira/browse/CASSANDRA-9822).
 This
 option is silently ignored on the Red Hat family of operating systems as this bug only affects Ubuntu systems.
-Default 'false'
+Default value 'false'

 ##### `cassandra_yaml_tmpl`
 The path to the Puppet template for the Cassandra configuration file.
 This allows the user to supply their own customized template.
 A Cassandra 1.X compatible template called cassandra1.yaml.erb has been provided by @Spredzy.
-Default 'cassandra/cassandra.yaml.erb'
+Default value 'cassandra/cassandra.yaml.erb'

 ##### `client_encryption_enabled`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default 'false'
+Default value 'false'

 ##### `client_encryption_keystore`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default 'conf/.keystore'
+Default value 'conf/.keystore'

 ##### `client_encryption_keystore_password`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default 'cassandra'
+Default value 'cassandra'

 ##### `cluster_name`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default 'Test Cluster'
+Default value 'Test Cluster'

 ##### `commitlog_directory`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default '/var/lib/cassandra/commitlog'
+Default value '/var/lib/cassandra/commitlog'

 ##### `concurrent_counter_writes`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default '32'
+Default value '32'

 ##### `concurrent_reads`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default '32'
+Default value '32'

 ##### `concurrent_writes`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default '32'
+Default value '32'

 ##### `config_path`
 The path to the cassandra configuration file.
 If this is undef, it will be changed to **/etc/cassandra/default.conf** on the Red Hat family of operating systems or **/etc/cassandra** on Ubuntu.
 Otherwise the user can specify the path name.
-Default 'undef'
+Default value 'undef'

 ##### `data_file_directories`
 This is passed to the [cassandra.yaml](http://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html) file.
-Default '['/var/lib/cassandra/data']'
+Default value '['/var/lib/cassandra/data']'

 ##### `dc`
 Sets the value for dc in *config_path*/*snitch_properties_file* see http://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureSnitchesAbout_c.html for more details.
-Default 'DC1'
+Default value 'DC1'

 ##### `dc_suffix`
 Sets the value for dc_suffix in *config_path*/*snitch_properties_file* see